citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 Download Play is yet another gimmick Nintendo added to the DS, and then passed on to the 3DS family.
 Download Play allows players to send and receive short demo games.
 Not only that, some games like Mario Kart 7 use this for local multiplayer as well.
 In order to get multiplayer support for MK7, we had to take the time to look at this feature.

-On the 3DS, there is a system module dedicated to Download Play - appropriately named `dlp` - which games send commands to to communicate over the DLP protocol.
+On the 3DS, there is a system module dedicated to Download Play - appropriately named `dlp` - which games send commands to, in order to communicate over the DLP protocol.
 This system module is relatively unknown, with almost no documented functions on 3DBrew.
 Despite this, we know that internally, the `dlp` module uses another service to send data over local wireless network - `nwm::UDS`, which is the same service games use for regular local multiplayer. `nwm::UDS`, on the other hand, is well-researched, and Citra has had support for it for years.

 We decided that the easiest course of action to get Download Play would be running the `dlp` module in LLE (Low-Level Emulation) and let it handle commands and call the UDS functions (which Citra emulates in HLE) itself, instead of fully reserve-engineering and reimplementing its code.